Line Operators in $U(1|1)$ Chern-Simons Theory: Boundary VOA for Chern-Simons Theory

-In Section \ref{sec:spectralflow}, we review the spectral flow automorphisms of an $V(\fgl(1|1))$ current algebra and identify the modules associated to each cocharacter of the bosonic gauge group.
-In Section \ref{sec:halfindex} we compare the graded character of our proposal for $\CV_k$ to the half-index, cf. \cite{DimofteGaiottoPaquette}, enumerating the local operators present on the above holomorphic Dirichlet BC, finding agreement modulo some parity subtleties we describe below.
+In Section \ref{sec:spectralflow}, we review the spectral flow automorphisms of $V(\fgl(1|1))$ and identify the modules associated to each cocharacter of the bosonic gauge group.
+In Section \ref{sec:halfindex} we compare the graded character of our proposal for $\CV_k$ to the half-index, cf. \cite{DimofteGaiottoPaquette}, enumerating the local operators present on the holomorphic Dirichlet boundary condition described in Appendix \ref{sec:u11CS}, finding agreement modulo some parity subtleties we describe below.

 In Section \ref{sec:freefield} we provide a free-field realization of the boundary VOA $\CV_k$ and in Section \ref{sec:VOAorbifold} use an analogous free-field realization for the theory $\CT_{(k,1,0)}$ to show that the corresponding boundary VOA $\CV_{(k,1,0)}$ is an orbifold.
 From the perspective of the free-field realization, the aforementioned parity issues are identical to those appearing in Section 4.4 of \cite{CR13b}.
 Namely, when $k$ is odd it is not possible to consistently make parity assignments for the vertex operators in the free-field realization of $\CV_k$. \footnote{The boundary VOA $\CV_{(k,1,0)}$ does not suffer from these parity subtleties.
 More generally, we find that it is impossible to make consistent parity assignments in the free-field realization of $\CV_{(\kappa, \nu, \xi)}$ when $2\xi$ is an odd integer, i.e. if $\xi \in \frac{1}{2} + \Z$.} The resolution described in Section 4.5 of loc. cit. is to dress the vertex operators with additional operator-valued functions that rectify the parity issues.